AdobeDocs/analytics.en/help/analyze/home.md

 ![Banner](../../assets/doc_banner_analyze.png)

 This guide features all the analysis tools you can use in Adobe Analytics.

-First and foremost, it provides thorough documentation on Analysis Workspace, the premier analysis and visualization tool for Analytics.
+* **Analysis Workspace:** The foremost feature in Adobe Analytics.
+Workspace provides a canvas where you can drag components to meet reporting needs.
+* **Activity Map:** A browser plug-in that displays an overlay on your site showing which elements were clicked the most.
+* **Ad Hoc Analysis:** A standalone Java application with robust reporting capabilities.
+This tool is no longer updated, and will eventually be sunset in the future.
+* **Reporting API:** Make report queries directly to Adobe's servers, and get responses for use in your own customer reporting tools.
+* **Report Builder:** An Excel add-in that allows you to retrieve Analytics data and place it directly into a workbook.
+* **Reports & Analytics:** A tool with dozens of pre-built reports.
+Adobe recommends using Analysis Workspace for most reporting needs.

 ## Key Analytics Tools articles